 As only a tiny fraction of the observed events can be stored for subsequent offline analyses, a very large data rejection factor should be applied directly as the events are produced.
-This data selection is supposed to reject only well-known sm events23.
+This data selection is supposed to reject only well-known SM events22.
 Dedicated algorithms of this online selection, or trigger, should be fast and very efficient for data rejection, in order to preserve the experiment output bandwidth.
 They must also be as inclusive as possible to avoid loosing interesting events.

 Most of the usual trigger algorithms select events containing objects (i.e. jets, particles, MET) with an energy scale above some threshold.
 This is often expressed in terms of a cut on the transverse momentum of one or several objects of the measured event.
 Logical combinations of several conditions are also possible.
 For instance, a trigger path could select events containing at least one jet and one electron such as $p_T^{\rm jet} > 100~{\rm GeV}/c$ and $p_T^e > 50~{\rm GeV}/c$.
-A trigger emulation is included in Delphes, using a fully

-A trigger emulation is included in Delphes, using a fully parametrisable trigger table24.
+A trigger emulation is included in Delphes, using a fully parametrisable trigger table23.
 When enabled, this trigger is applied on analysis-object data.
 In a real experiment, the online selection is often divided into several steps (or levels).
 This splits the overall reduction factor into a product of smaller factors, corresponding to the different trigger levels.
 This is related to the architecture of the experiment data acquisition chain, with limited electronic buffers requiring a quick decision for the first trigger level.
-First-level triggers are then fast and simple but based only on partial data as not all detector front-ends are readable within the decision latency.
+First-level triggers are then fast and simple but based only on partial

+$^{^{21}}$ However, as tracks and calorimetric towers are available in the output file, the missing transverse energy can always be reprocessed a posteriori data as not all detector front-ends are readable within the decision latency.
 Higher level triggers are more complex, of finer-but-not-final quality and based on full detector data.